 The image below shows a well-known etching that was created by artist Crispijn van de Passe the Elder.

-I have always been interested in the story of the Gunpowder Plot, even before I started researching my family history, and well before I had any idea of my connection to the Wright brothers.
-When I discovered my link, I became even more intrigued in the history and delved further into to the rest of the conspirators.
-Nowadays, they would be called terrorists, but their legend lives on, despite being alive over 400 years ago.
+I have always been interested in the story of the Gunpowder Plot, even before I started researching my family’s history, and well before I had any idea of my connection to the Wright brothers and other conspirators.
+When I discovered my link, I became even more intrigued in the history and delved further into to the rest of the story.
+Nowadays, the conspirators would be known as terrorists, but their legend lives on, despite being alive over 400 years ago.

 Thank you very much for reading,